danielgtaylor/huma/README.md

 ## Middleware

-Standard Go middleware is supported.
+Standard [Go HTTP middleware](https://justinas.org/writing-http-middleware-in-go) is supported.
 It can be attached to the main router/app or to individual resources, but **must** be added _before_ operation handlers are added.

 ```go
 // Middleware from some library